mitdbg/brad/README.md

 ### Creating Tables

-IOHTAP expects to be given your schema up front.
-You must also use the IOHTAP administrative tools `iohtap admin` to set up the tables across all the underlying engines.
+BRAD expects to be given your schema up front.
+You must also use the BRAD administrative tools `brad admin` to set up the tables across all the underlying engines.

 - Create a schema file (see `config/test_schema.yml` for an example).
 Use PostgreSQL data types.
-- Run `iohtap admin set_up_tables --config-file path/to/config.yml --schema-file
+- Run `brad admin set_up_tables --config-file path/to/config.yml --schema-file
   path/to/your/schema.yml` to set up the tables across the underlying engines.
-- Start the IOHTAP server `iohtap server --config-file path/to/config.yml --schema-file path/to/schema.yml`.
+- Start the BRAD server `brad server --config-file path/to/config.yml --schema-file path/to/schema.yml`.
-- Run queries through the CLI `iohtap cli`.
+- Run queries through the CLI `brad cli`.

-To remove the tables, use `iohtap admin tear_down_tables` (e.g., `iohtap admin tear_down_tables --config-file path/to/config.yml --schema-file path/to/your/schema.yml`).
+To remove the tables, use `brad admin tear_down_tables` (e.g., `brad admin tear_down_tables --config-file path/to/config.yml --schema-file path/to/your/schema.yml`).
 Note that this command will delete the data in the tables (and will drop the tables)!